-Because of its portability and long lifespan, propane is an ideal energy source for RVs.
+Because of its portability and long lifespan, propane is an ideal energy source for RVs during camping trips in eastern Washington — or anywhere.
 It keeps your camper, trailer or motorhome warm, water hot and drinks cold.
 Before you hit the road, prepare your RV’s propane tank with these tips.

 Inspect your propane system regularly